ISLEcode/KAML/README.md

 property-assignment = [ typedef ], name, "=", value, [ comment ] ;
 ```

 Properties are the primary building block of a KAML documents.
+The KAML syntax is primarily about assigning values to properties,
+identified by their name.
+KAML primarily supports character strings and numbers.
+[Custom types](#custom-types) can be defined with
+the `typedef` syntax.

 _Note_: No unquoted white space are allowed before or after the assignment operator (`=`).